joliejuly/blog/README.md

-# Shiba-Unu Blog
+# Shiba-Inu Blog

 Semantic UI blog template with backend in Python and Flask.
 Has a subscription block with a mail server, in-house search engine and top-5 section.
 Shiba-Inu logos are made via Illustrator and cannot be used without permission.

 ## CS50

-This blog was initially made as a final project for the Harvard University CS50 programming course.
+This blog was initially made as a final project for the Harvard University [CS50](https://cs50.harvard.edu) programming course.

 ## Preview